strawberry-graphql/strawberry/docs/general/subscriptions.md

 subscriber.unsubscribe();
 ```

-Strawberry can easily capture when a subscriber unsubscribes using an
+Strawberry can capture when a subscriber unsubscribes using an
 `asyncio.CancelledError` exception.

 ```python